Lepidosperma viscidum R.Br. APNI*

 Other Australian states: Qld Vic.
 Tas.
 S.A.

-In mallee regions, there is a possibly separate taxon, which differs from typical L. viscidum in having less scaberulous, non-ciliate margins and with the culm surface rather like that of L. concavum.
+This is a complex that includes several taxa (still being sorted out).
+In mallee regions, there is a separate taxon, which differs from typical L. viscidum in having less scaberulous, non-ciliate margins and with the culm surface rather like that of L. concavum.
 This form is found in the Murray Mallee and Lowan Mallee regions in Vic., and the SFWP (NE of Euston only) in N.S.W. and S.A.

 Taxon concept: Flora of NSW 4 (1993)